 Falguni Nayar, is the Founder and CEO of Nykaa, an online beauty brand.
-Ms. Nayar was formerly the Managing Director of Kotak Mahindra Capital Company.
-The company started in November in 2015 and in less than 4 years, it is referred to as one of the best beauty brands in India.
+Ms Nayar was formerly the Managing Director of Kotak Mahindra Capital Company.
+The company started in November 2015 and in less than 4 years, it is referred to as one of the best beauty brands in India.

 Business Today named Falguni Nayar in The Most Powerful Women in Business 2017.
 Nayar was also awarded the ‘Woman Ahead’ award at the Economic Times Startup Awards 2017.

-These women stood out in the list because each of them ventured into an industry unknown and reformed it for the better.
+These women stood out on the list because each of them ventured into an industry unknown and reformed it for the better.
 They can truly be called self made-women and their single-minded determination is commendable!